QuentinRo/CLD1-STACK-WEB/users.md

 ```

 ## Manualy configure the user
-In this tuto, we will use this example infos four our new user :
+In this tuto, we will use this example infos for our new user :
 - Username : **site1**
 - Password : **site1**
 - Domain : **site1.ch**